carmine560/trading-assistant/README.md

 ### Trigger Actions Using Mouse and Keyboard ###

-You can also trigger the actions above using the mouse and keyboard by configuring the input map for mapping buttons and keys to them.
+You can also trigger actions using the mouse and keyboard by configuring the input map for mapping buttons and keys to them.

 ``` powershell
 py trading_assistant.py -L